ZachChristensen28/TA-pihole_dns/README.md

 - Removed legacy list scripted input
 - Updating extractions for dnssec queries
 - Added metadata field for use in license estimation
-- the version api script will query github to pull latest versions
+- the latest_release api script will query github to pull latest versions
 ```

 ## Documentation